oe2161/DL-finance-project/README.md

 # DL-finance-project
-The repository for the code of our work on the project so far

 The paper we are studying is : "Deep Learning for Spatio-Temporal Modeling: Dynamic Traffic Flows and High Frequency Trading".
 The latter exposes how deep learning architectures can be used to spatio-temporal predictive modelling.
 Two applications are discussed.
 The first one is the traffic flow on a northbound section of Interstate I-55 (13 miles).
 The second one is short-term Futures Prices from high frequency data.
 We chose to focus on the second application.
 This paper tries to train a deep learning architecture to predict the variations of the mid price of futures on a stock each nanosecond according to the quoted price and depth of limit order book levels ("book pressure").
 The main goal here is to detect selling agressors i.e. a market crossing limit order.